nvanheyst/onav_sdk_noetic_examples/README.md

 # patrol_robot

 This is patrol POC for the Clearpath Robotics Husky Observer and not intended for commercial deployment.
-It was mainly created to as an example and to test the onav_sdk, but could serve as a useful template and starting point for a security application with the Husky Observer.

-Made in collaboration with sphillips

 Here is an outline of the features of the program:
 - cycle between specificied POIs